-Search engines are the go to for any content seeker.
-I for one, used Google to research while writing this blog.
+Search engines are the go-to for any content seeker.
+I for one used Google to research while writing this blog.
 Now how does this work?
 Does my query just show up from some dump on the internet?
 How does the Search Engine or Google give me results?
-The answer to this question is relevance to the Google Algorithm, and yes, there’s more than 1 algorithm for SEO.
+The answer to this question is relevant to the Google Algorithm, and yes, there’s more than 1 algorithm for SEO.

 • Content Discovery Platforms: